 Meet Our Staff

-We are the small but dedicated team working year round to restore, protect, educate. and connect volunteers to the Sausal Creek watershed.
+We are the small but dedicated team working to restore and protect the Sausal Creek Watershed through education and community engagement.

 Anna Marie Schmidt